samg/timetrap/README.md

   usage: ``t configure``

-**continue**
-  Start the timer for the current timesheet with the same notes as the last entry.
-  If there is no last entry the new one has blank notes ore uses the optional NOTES parameter.

-  usage: ``t continue [--at TIME] [NOTES]``

 **display**
   Display a given timesheet.
 If no timesheet is specified, show the current timesheet.
 If ``all`` is passed as SHEET display all timesheets.
 Accepts